krisperu/Reader/README.md

 # Reader

 Reader is a place to keep track of the books you've read.
-It keeps track of the book your read, the time it took you to read it, how much you enjoyed it and other information.
+It keeps track of the book you read, the time it took you to read it, how much you enjoyed it and other information.
 Its a quick and easy way to keep track of all the books you've read and your thoughts on them.

 ## With Reader you can:

 * Add a book you've read
     * Title, Author, Description, etc...
-* Add your thougts on the book
+* Add your thoughts on the book
 * Rate the book
 * Delete a book
-* See all the books you've reader
+* See all the books you've read
 * See more details on each book

 # Demo